Skip to main content

 InlineArray

-A fixed-size sequence of size homogeneous elements where size is a constant expression.
+A fixed-size sequence of homogeneous elements where size is a constant expression.

 Parameters

-• ElementType (CollectionElementNew): The type of the elements in the array.
+• ElementType (CollectionElement): The type of the elements in the array.
+Must implement CollectionElement.

 • run_destructors (Bool): Whether to run destructors on the elements.
-Defaults to False for backwards compatibility reasons only.
-Eventually this will default to True and/or the parameter will be removed to unconditionally run destructors on the elements.
+Defaults to False for backwards compatibility.
+Will default to True in the future.

 Aliases